tosca-har/pngscene/README.md

 ### This guide shows how to use the Three.js javascript library to create a website with 3D models to illustrate the diversity of the pottery technologies of communities in the Papua New Guinea area.
 Selecting a vessel model reveals information on the community and their ceramics.
 The website is also able to be viewed in Virtual Reality (VR) and can be the basis for a matching puzzle.
 The aim of the puzzle is to match the vessel to the community.
 Selecting a torus shows the information about the pottery and if the vessel is dragged onto the correct torus the background colour will change.

-The use of interactive 3D models in websites enables examples of archaeological and historical material culture to be presented more effectively and has the potential to increase community engagement with the research.
-This ability can be further exploited by using WebXR to make the websites viewable in virtual reality (VR), with larger models with increased manipulability.
+Web models and digital games can help the dissemination of archaeological information.
+As opposed to simply writing texts about artifacts, supplying communities with more accurate examples of the archaeological past can be considered a goal of archaeologists (Holtorf, 2005:129).
+This lesson aims to facilitate the production of engaging digital research outputs by introducing Three.js as a tool to do this.
+The use of interactive 3D models in websites enables examples of archaeological and historical material culture to be presented more effectively.
+This ability can be further exploited by using WebXR to make the websites viewable in virtual reality (VR), with models with increased manipulability.

-There are several different ways fro creaters to make websites that include models, including game engines such as Unity and Unreal Engine.
+There are several different ways for creaters to make websites that include models, including game engines such as Unity and Unreal Engine.
 However websites can also be made relatively easily using the Three.js Javascript library.
 This guide provides an example of making such a website.

 ## Contents
 - [Lesson Goals](#lesson-goals)